NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 6.md

 And He *said to them, **"Come away by yourselves to a secluded place and rest a while."** (For there were many _people_ coming and going, and they did not even have time to eat.)

 ###### 32
-They went away in the boat to a secluded place by themselves.Five Thousand Fed
+They went away in the boat to a secluded place by themselves.

+### Five Thousand Fed

 ###### 33
 _The people_ saw them going, and many recognized _them_ and ran there together on foot from all the cities, and got there ahead of them.